The Reablement Review (Reablement)

 Review when the person lacks capacity

 Some people will lack capacity to understand or engage in the reablement review process (verbally or through another means).
-Where this is the case the duty to maximise their involvement still applies.
+Where this is the case the duty to ensure their involvement still applies.

-There are a range of ways that you can maximise the involvement of a person who lacks capacity, including but not limited to:
+There are a range of ways that you can ensure the involvement of a person who lacks capacity, including but not limited to:

 All information gathering and sharing should be carried out with regard to the Caldicott Principles and local information sharing policies.